Jjunju of Buganda

-Jjunju Sendegeya was Kabaka of the Kingdom of Buganda (a subnational kingdom within Uganda) from 1780 until 1797.
+Jjunju Sendegeya was Kabaka of the Kingdom of Buganda from 1780 until 1797.
 He was the twenty-sixth (26th) Kabaka of Buganda.

 Claim to the throne

 He was the son of Kabaka Kyabaggu Kabinuli, Kabaka of Buganda, who reigned between 1750 and 1780.
 His mother was Nanteza, the seventeenth (17th) of his father's seventeen (17) wives.
 He ascended to the throne upon the death of his father.
 He established his capital at Magonga.

 Married life

 He is recorded to have married four wives: